“Say you’re stupid, Celia.”

 Celia: Holy.
 Shit.
 Dad’s been arrested.
 Already.
 Celia can’t even believe what he just said.
 Her mouth opens.
 She closes it, then nods, then opens it again to speak.

 GM: Celia’s mom’s mouth falls open too, seemingly equally disbelieving.

-“Some of these are going to seem obvious, but I’d like to have everything on record.
+“Some of these are going to seem obvious,” continues the detective, “but I’d like to have everything on record.
 I’m going to record this too, with your permission.”

 Celia: “Yes, sir,” Celia says, more firmly this time.

 GM: “Might as well move you forward in line.”
 The detective, Pete, offers a rather flat smile.
 “Somehow I think we’ll have time.”

 He starts the interview, first, by allowing Celia to describe the incident and any other information she feels relevant, without being interrupted.
 Celia is encouraged to explain their perspective on the events and given the time needed to fully share her experience, while the detective records the whole thing for later reference.

 Who called the police?

 Can she tell him why she called the police for help?